Glossary

 Genesis

-Genesis is the initial act of creating accounts and gas objects for a IOTA network.
+Genesis is the initial act of creating accounts and gas objects for an IOTA network.
 IOTA provides a `genesis` command that allows users to create and inspect the genesis object setting up the network for operation.

 I